Reading by Third

 Ralph Smith, executive vice president of The Annie E. Casey Foundation and managing director of the Campaign for Grade-Level Reading, spoke at a White House Summit on Early Education on Dec.
 10, 2014.
 Smith cited Stockton, Calif., as a shining example of a city that cares about its children.
 University of the Pacific in 2012 launched the Beyond Our Gates Reading by Third initiative, creating a coalition that today comprises about 50 community partners including school districts, the public library, businesses, nonprofits, elected officials, government agencies and faith-based groups in Stockton and throughout the county.
 Their common goal is to ensure that more children are strong readers by the time they leave third grade.

 Organizations and individuals throughout San Joaquin County have come together in an effort to improve early literacy through the Beyond Our Gates Reading by Third initiative.
-Together, we have established clear, common goals that focus attention and resources on the factors that most strongly influence a child's reading ability:
+Together, we are focusing attention and resources on the factors that most strongly influence a child's reading ability:

-Summer can be a time for enrichment and exploration, but for many children, it's also a time when important academic skills are lost.
-Working with the San Joaquin County Office of Education and The Record newspaper, Pacific produced a bilingual summer learning guide, distributed to nearly 50,000 local students.
+• Summer Learning: Summer can be a time for enrichment and exploration, but for too many children, it's a time when important academic skills are lost.
+Working with the San Joaquin County Office of Education and The Record newspaper, Pacific produces a bilingual summer learning guide, that is distributed to nearly 50,000 local students every year.